Inventor or Solidworks, which software is a better choice in 2020? Or is there a clear winner between the two?

 Solidworks and Inventor can put thousands of parts together into a single assembly.
 To me, the most amazing thing about doing assemblies in these apps is the ability to apply “relationships” and “constraints” to the parts.
 You can quickly snap the pieces together, piece by piece, and tell the parts how to behave with one another.

 You can have a gear fit precisely into another gear, and then you can spin one gear with another.
 Necessarily, you can model an entire engine and watch it run exactly as it would in real life.
 As far as I can tell, both Inventor and Solidworks are mostly on par with one another when it comes to assemblies.
-I’m sure there are some differences, and some people may prefer one over another.
+I’m sure there are some differences, and some people may prefer one over the other.

 Still, to me, they are mostly too similar to be able to say one is better than the other.